You Got Questions? We Got Answers.

 Sounds like fun.
 How do I join?

-If you are interested in playing, we run new skater intakes throughout the year.
+If you are female, over 18 and interested in playing, we run new skater intakes throughout the year.
 This program, called "Fresh Meat" teaches you all the skills you need to know to play safely and successfully.
 Once you graduate Fresh Meat, you can then be drafted to a team and hit the track.
-Email us at email@example.com for more info.
+Email us at firstname.lastname@example.org for more info.

 Can I be a ref?

 Yes!
 We are always looking for volunteers.
 If you are interested in being an on-skates referee or NSO (non-skating official) for the league, email us at email@example.com

 Why don't you play on a banked track like on TV?

 For 50 years, Roller Derby was played on a banked track.
 When a group of women in Austin TX founded the modern version of the game, they realized those tracks were expensive and hard to maintain.
 They adapted the game to a flat track, which means we can now play almost anywhere.
 Fans love it because you can get up close to the action.

 Roller Derby is exploding!
 There are teams in pretty much any city or town you visit.
 Our home games will usually feature "away" teams from neighbouring provinces, and our travel teams play all across North America.
 (Actually, our AllStar travel team is ranked in the top 50 in the world!)